Contemporary Link Chain Necklace

 Authenticity

-CONTEMPORARY LINK CHAIN NECKLACE: GEMSTONE & CRAFT ANALYSIS
+CONTEMPORARY LINK CHAIN NECKLACE: IDENTIFICATION

 This appears to be a contemporary necklace featuring an alternating pattern of large, round and elongated oval links.
 The metal has a dark, possibly antiqued or gunmetal finish, suggesting it's likely a base metal alloy rather than a precious metal.
 The design is bold and statement-making, characteristic of modern fashion jewelry.